Milan-Chicago/CityCollegesofChicago/README.md

 ## Git

 [Github Quickstart for Scientists](https://rawgit.com/nazrug/Quickstart/master/GithubQuickstart.html): aims just at teaching the workflow that many scientists use

+# GitHub Training Course

+## Class 1: Introduction to GitHub (4 hours)

+### Part 1: Overview of Version Control Systems (30 minutes)
+- Introduction to version control
+- Importance of version control in software development
+- Overview of GitHub and its role in the developer community

+### Part 2: Setting Up Git and GitHub (45 minutes)
+- Installing Git on your computer
+- Creating a GitHub account
+- Configuring Git for the first time (username, email, etc.)

+**Break (15 minutes)**

+### Part 3: Git Basics (1 hour 15 minutes)
+- Initializing a repository
+- Staging, committing, and pushing changes
+- Understanding the `.git` directory and the working tree

+### Part 4: Working with GitHub Repositories (1 hour 15 minutes)
+- Cloning a repository
+- Understanding branches and how to create them
+- Making changes and creating pull requests

+---

+## Class 2: Advanced GitHub Techniques and Collaboration (4 hours)

+### Part 1: Merging and Resolving Conflicts (1 hour)
+- Merging branches
+- Resolving conflicts in a collaborative environment

+### Part 2: Collaboration with GitHub (1 hour)
+- Forking a repository
+- Collaborating on open-source projects
+- Best practices for managing contributions

+**Break (15 minutes)**

+### Part 3: Advanced GitHub Features (1 hour 15 minutes)
+- Using GitHub Actions for CI/CD
+- Managing repository settings and permissions
+- Creating and managing GitHub Pages

+### Part 4: GitHub Workflow and Hands-on Project (1 hour 15 minutes)
+- Understanding Git workflows (e.g., Git Flow, Feature Branch Workflow)
+- Writing meaningful commit messages
+- **Hands-on project**: Building and managing a repository from scratch

+---

+## Important Note
+**Please bring a computer to every class session.
+This is a hands-on course, and active participation in exercises using GitHub and Git is required.
+Without a computer, you will not be able to fully engage with the course material.**

 ## Other Statistical Programs